Corporate Social Responsibility

 Diversity & Inclusion

-TEGNA embraces and encourages diversity, inclusion and equality and was named a top place to work for LGBTQ employees for 2017 and 2018, receiving a perfect score of 100 on the 2017 and 2018 Corporate Equality Index administered by the Human Rights Campaign Foundation.
+TEGNA embraces and encourages diversity, inclusion and equality and, in 2019, was named a top place to work for LGBTQ employees, receiving a perfect score of 100 for the third consecutive year on the Corporate Equality Index administered by the Human Rights Campaign Foundation.

 We invest $500,000 annually on programs and initiatives including diversity-related leadership, development, training, recruitment and internships.